 Download ‘On Dissent’ to read offline, anytime you like.

-Discover the history of dissent in progressive politics, the challenges facing our movement, and engage in an important debate about how we should go about our dissent.
+Discover all the nuance of what it means to dissent.
+Our authors look at the history of dissent in progressive politics, the challenges facing our movement, and engage in an important debate about how we should go about our dissent.

 We start with an excellent interview with Greens Senator Mehreen Faruqi, who has just released her book Too Migrant, Too Muslim, Too Loud.
 In the interview I talk to Mehreen about what it is like to dissent as a political outsider, and why as a migrant, Muslim, loud woman she receives so much abuse for what she says.
 Arrernte woman, unionist, feminist, and Greens candidate for Cooper Celeste Liddle uses her own experiences for dissent to argue against encroaches on our civil rights, including the use of policing as a response to the COVID-19 pandemic.
 John Van Der Velden examines how the liberal democratic capitalist state is inherently antagonistic to dissent, addressing the ways in which we can overcome this, while Bruce Knobloch examines the importance of strikes in the fight for worker’s rights, and why we should be fighting to get this right back.
 Tammy Milne examines what it’s like to be a person with disability who dissents, and the large amount of work we still need to do to address structural inequality for people with disabilities.
 Vivienne Glance examines the challenges of being a dissenter in the arts, particularly in a sector that increasingly relies on funding from organisations such as the fossil fuel industry.
 We’ve also re-published an excellent article from Heba Al Adawy who looks at dis-settling critique in the academy.
 Finally, Green Institute Director Tim Hollo pokes fun at the arguments often used against activists for their dissent – suggesting that maybe it’s not actually about how we do it, but that those in power don’t ever want to address the issues we’re raising.